This program was made possible due to an unrestricted educational grant from Dr. Schar. To save $2.00 on any Schär product, click here.

 The treatment for celiac disease is to remove gluten, a protein found in wheat, barley, rye, and other variants from the diet and requires complete adherence for life – even cross contamination with traces of gluten can trigger symptoms and intestinal damage.

-When it comes to a diet for IBS, one of the most well researched, efficacious diets is called the low FODMAP diet.
-FODMAPs are types of carbohydrates that are either poorly absorbed in the intestine, or that ferment in the gut, leading to digestive distress.
+To date, the Low FODMAP diet is one of the most well-researched diets that shows significant symptom improvement for ~50-80% of those with IBS.
+3 FODMAPs are types of carbohydrates that are either poorly absorbed in the intestine, or that ferment in the gut, leading to digestive distress.
 The low FODMAP diet involves significantly reducing intake of these carbohydrates for a short period of time, followed by strategic reintroduction to see which FODMAPs trigger which IBS symptoms.
-Research shows up to 70% of those with IBS who implement a low FODMAP diet see significant improvement in symptoms.
-3

 Interestingly, some individuals with celiac disease may carry an overlapping diagnosis of IBS.
 Studies show that those with celiac disease with persistent gut symptoms, despite adherence to a gluten free diet, may benefit from the low FODMAP diet.
 If you struggle with ongoing symptoms, your gastroenterologist and dietitian can help to determine if this is an option for you.